lwhite1/dabooDb/README.md

 * Basic key value functionality: write, get, delete (single and batch)
 * Embedded mode only
 * Excellent performance for small amounts of data
-* Pluggable storage engine and logging
+* Pluggable storage engine and write-ahead logging
 * Pluggable serializers for data and messages

 At this point, 1.0 is mostly done.
 More work is needed on tests, documentation, and code cleanup.